blackmirag3/Classify/docs/DeveloperGuide.md

 </br> Expected: Returns to edit mode for 'tim' and no change in remarks is made for 'tim'.

 #### 9. Editing student in empty list
-1. Prerequisites: Have empty list with no students added.
+1. Prerequisites: Have empty list with no students afdded.
 2. Test Case: `edit`
 </br> Expected: Error message for empty list will be printed.